-"THIS DEED OF GUARANTEE (the "Guarantee"), dated 5th December, 2002, is executed and delivered by ALPHA BANK AE a company incorporated under the laws of Greece (the "Bank") for the benefit of the Holders (as defined below).
+"THIS DEED OF GUARANTEE (the "Guarantee"), dated 1st December, 2003, is executed and delivered by ALPHA BANK AE a company incorporated under the laws of Greece (the "Bank") for the benefit of the Holders (as defined below).

-WHEREAS the Bank desires to cause the Issuer to issue the Preferred Securities and the Bank desires to issue this Guarantee for the benefit of the Holders, as provided herein.
+WHEREAS the Bank desires to cause the Issuer to issue the New Preferred Securities (as defined below) and the Bank desires to issue this Guarantee, which amends and restates the deed of guarantee dated 5th December, 2002 in respect of the Existing Preferred Securities (as defined below), for the benefit of the Holders of the Preferred Securities (as defined below), as provided herein.

-NOW THEREFORE the Bank executes and delivers this Guarantee for the benefit of the Holders.
+NOW THEREFORE the Bank executes and delivers this Guarantee for the benefit of the Holders of the Preferred Securities.